AravindSuresh12/ML-Alpha-Helix/README.md

 Predicting whether a Residue in a Protein can be a part of an Alpha-Helix or not based on the Residue Position- A Binary Classifier Approach.
 Part of coursework that I had done for BTRY6381 associated with Cornell University

-Copyright (c) 2023 Aravind Sureshbabu
+Copyright (c) 2023 Aravind Sureshbabu.
-\n Robert Frederick Smith School of Chemical and Biomolecular Engineering
+Robert Frederick Smith School of Chemical and Biomolecular Engineering.
-\n Cornell University, Ithaca NY 14850
+Cornell University, Ithaca NY 14850.

 Version 1.1